Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Combined adaptive state and control reduction

-\begin{remark} Algorithm~\ref{alg:ROM_OPT} can be modified or improved in various ways.
-For example, instead of choosing the maximal {\POD} rank in line \ref{algo:line:newsansphots} of Algorithm~\ref{alg:ROM_OPT}, one can make a choice based on an energy criterion (cf. \cite[Theorem 1.8]{GubV17}) and include another inner loop to adjust $r_k\leq \bar r_{S_k}$ around line \ref{algo:line9} of Algorithm~\ref{alg:ROM_OPT}.
+for some tolerance $\varepsilon_{\mathsf{POD}}\in [0,1)$,} and include another inner loop to adjust $r_k\leq \bar r_{S_k}$ around line \ref{algo:line9} of Algorithm~\ref{alg:ROM_OPT}.
 Since the estimators in \eqref{eq:error_est} are expensive to evaluate, it might not be of advantage to use them in the inner loop for adjusting $r$.
-Instead, one could combine the certification process for inner loop with the cheap-to-evaluate (i.e., independent of {\FOM} calculations) error estimators presented, e.g., in \cite{kartmann2024certifiedmodelpredictivecontrol,karcher2018certified,ali2020reduced}.
-In addition, it can be of advantage to remove outdated snapshots from $S_{k+1}$.
-To update the {\POD} basis in a numerical framework, i.e., to repeatedly compute a solution to \eqref{eq:POD}, techniques as Hierarchical Approximate {\POD} ({\HAPOD}, cf. \cite{himpe2018hierarchical}) can be useful.
-In view of {\MOR}, i.e., to obtain a fast approximation of $\bar u$, Algorithm~\ref{alg:ROM_OPT} should always be run with a tolerance $\varepsilon>0$.
+Instead, one could combine the certification process for the inner loop with the cheap-to-evaluate (i.e., independent of {\FOM} calculations) error estimators presented, e.g., in \cite{kartmann2024certifiedmodelpredictivecontrol,karcher2018certified,ali2020reduced} (see also Remark \ref{rem:apost}). {Note that the snapshot set in Algorithm~\ref{alg:ROM_OPT} grows monotonically, which may lead to high storage requirements and increased {\POD} costs for large-scale problems.
+As a remedy, one may employ hierarchical approximate {\POD} techniques ({\HAPOD}, cf.~\cite{himpe2018hierarchical}), where the {\POD} basis is updated incrementally as new data becomes available, avoiding repeated recomputation on an ever-growing snapshot set.
+Moreover, it may be advantageous to develop criteria for removing outdated snapshots from $S_{k+1}$.} In view of {\MOR}, i.e., to obtain a fast approximation of $\bar u$, Algorithm~\ref{alg:ROM_OPT} should always be run with a tolerance $\varepsilon>0$.
 For parabolic differential operators with analytic coefficients, one can expect an exponential decay of the eigenvalues $\lambda_i$ in Theorem~\ref{theo:POD} and thus Algorithm~\ref{alg:ROM_OPT} to converge fast if $\varepsilon>0$.
-Last, in a numerical implementation, it is advised to use the previous iterate as a warm start for the next inner optimization in Algorithm~\ref{alg:ROM_OPT}. $\Diamond$ \end{remark}
+Last, in a numerical implementation, it is advised to use the previous iterate as a warm start for the next inner optimization in Algorithm~\ref{alg:ROM_OPT}. \end{remark} \begin{remark}[Extension to nonlinear problems] { We believe that a transfer of the results obtained in this work to nonlinear {\PDEs} is feasible.
+A key requirement for our approach is that the control enters the {\PDE} linearly and the cost functional is quadratic in the control.
+Under these assumptions, the same arguments as above show that the first-order optimality conditions imply that every stationary point lies in the reduced control space.
+Moreover, assuming a second-order sufficient optimality condition, one can derive analogous (local) stability estimates, which are essential for the a~posteriori error analysis. } \end{remark}